VlachosGroup/pMuTT/docs/source/phase_diagram.rst

 PhaseDiagram
 ============

-Phase diagrams can be made by creating a list of ``Reaction`` objects.
+Phase diagrams can be made by creating a list of :class:`~pMuTT.reaction.Reaction` objects.
 The reactions should be balanced and have the same reactant references to give meaningful data.

-.. autoclass:: pMuTT.models.reaction.phasediagram.PhaseDiagram
+.. autoclass:: pMuTT.reaction.phasediagram.PhaseDiagram
    :members: